masaki925/cv/en/readme.md

   - Using various perspectives of infrastructure, front-end, mobile apps, and also working with planners, designers, data scientists to understand the problem clearly, figuring it out wisely.
 - Leading skills to keep the team and technologies improving
   - Take the balance of member motivation and the project goal and the market, select the technologies or processes with the TDD, Agile methodology.

+**Interests**: RAG, LLM to the real

+    => LLMs are strong technology but lack of accuracy, has limited numbers of tokens, uncontrollable communication flow.
+We still need more innovations to bring the power to the real.

+**Good for me**: TDD, Agile Manifesto, Team Topology

 ## Skills